 Make sure you let the cuttings dry out with the help of a paper towel when rooting with cuttings.

-In a few weeks or even days, as per the cut surface size, the cut surface will dry out, and a callous would be formed, or you might notice a rough opening.
+In a few weeks or even days, as per the cut surface size, the cut surface will dry out, and a callous will be formed, or you might notice a rough opening.

-After the formation of callous, you should put the cutting in a fast-draining soil rooting mixture to allow it to grow.
+After the callous formation, you should put the cutting in a fast-draining soil rooting mixture to allow it to grow.